Campervan hire in Europe

 Tips for renting a campervan or motorhome in Europe

 Imagine waking up in the morning to the sounds of the first bird calls of the day.
-You roll over in your comfy bed and slowly pull down the blinds to let the light tumble gently into the inner sanctum of your campervan.
+You roll over in your comfy bed and slowly pull down the blinds to let the light tumble gently into the inner sanctum of your campervan or motorhome.

 It’s at this moment that you remember where you spent the night, parked alongside a small lake, trees leaning over as though they want to touch the water too.
 In the background, a fabulous chateau lies in waiting for your visit today.
 This isn’t a dream.
 This is your life, your travels, your own piece of perfection.

-But, despite being experienced campervan travellers, with many kilometres, countries and adventures under our belts, we still always follow a methodical process prior to hiring for a new trip.
-This sets us up well for a great trip.
+But, despite being experienced campervan and motorhome travellers, with many kilometres, countries and adventures under our belts, we still always follow a methodical process prior to hiring for a new trip.
+This sets us up well and eliminates many of the possible pitfalls.

 The planning for this can vary greatly, but use the following as a starting point to guide the type of campervan you will need.